 - conduct auditing and compliance activities, on and from the time of application, to confirm that the relevant eligibility criteria and Terms and Conditions have been met and to ensure the financial integrity of the Program.
 This may involve sharing information with, and requesting additional information from, other public/private organisations, including but not limited to:

-- Resilience NSW
+- NSW Reconstruction Authority

 - a Short-term Accommodation provider you identify in your application